emmercm/www/src/blog/_if-it-doesnt-page-me.md

 What do I think is truly important enough to break my concentration?
 I'll tell you!

-- **Breaking a service SLO, or an SLO error budget burn rate that will imminently cause SLO breakage.**
+- **Breaking a service SLO, or an SLO error budget burn rate that will imminently cause SLO/SLA breakage.**

+Clients, internal and external, rely on services maintaining their SLOs.
+Breaking an SLO
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcxOTgwNTQ1MCwtMTcyNDczODIyM119
+eyJoaXN0b3J5IjpbNDM1MzgwMTI1LC0xNzI0NzM4MjIzXX0=
 -->